T. Muthuswamy Iyer: Honours

 In 1878, Muthuswami Iyer was created a Companion of the Most Eminent Order of the Indian Empire.
 In 1893, he was knighted for his services to the Crown.

 Death

-Muthuswami Iyer died in January 1895 after an illness of ten days.
+Muthuswami died in January 1895 after an illness of ten days.
 On his death, Sir S. Subramania Iyer took the seat in the bench of the Madras High Court left vacant by his death.

-A statue of Muthuswami Iyer was erected in the precincts of the Madras High Court campus.
-The section of Kamrajar Salai connecting Chepauk with the Madras High Court is known as T. Muthuswamy Salai.